U.S. Route 98

 U.S. Route 98 (US 98) is an east–west United States Highway in the Southeastern United States that runs from western Mississippi to southern Florida.
 It was established in 1933 as a route between Pensacola and Apalachicola, Florida, and has since been extended westward into Mississippi and eastward across the Florida Peninsula.
 It runs along much of the Gulf Coast between Mobile, Alabama, and Crystal River, Florida, including extensive sections closely following the coast between Mobile and St. Marks, Florida.
-The highway's western terminus is with US 84 in Natchez, Mississippi.
+The highway's western terminus is with US 84 in Bude, Mississippi.
 Its eastern terminus is Palm Beach, Florida, at State Road A1A (SR A1A) near the Mar-a-Lago resort.

 Route description

 U.S. 98's western terminus is in Mississippi, and its eastern terminus is in Florida.
 Much of its route through Alabama and Florida falls within coastal counties.

 Mississippi

-U.S. 98 enters the state from the southeast and immediately widens to four lanes.
+US 98 enters the state from the southeast and immediately widens to four lanes.
 It bypasses Lucedale to the north, and an interchange with Mississippi Highway 63 provides four-laned access to Pascagoula on the Mississippi Gulf Coast, increasing road capacity for hurricane evacuations.
 At Hattiesburg, an interchange with U.S. Route 49 provides four-laned access to Gulfport (to the south) and Jackson (to the north).
-The road continues west from its intersection with U.S. 49 to Interstate 59 at Exit 59, with which it is concurrent through Exit 65 (Hardy Street).
-The highway runs westward through Columbia before meeting U.S. 51 in McComb.
-It then joins Interstate 55 from Exit 15 (South McComb) to Exit 20 (Summit).
-The last remaining two-laned section of U.S. 98 in Mississippi then runs northwestward to its terminus near Bude in Meadville at US 84.
+The road continues west from its intersection with US 49 to Interstate 59 at exit 59, with which it is concurrent through exit 65 (Hardy Street).
+The highway runs westward through Columbia before meeting US 51 in McComb.
+It then joins Interstate 55 from exit 15 (South McComb) to exit 20 (Summit).
+The last remaining two-laned section of US 98 in Mississippi then runs northwestward to its terminus near Bude in Meadville at US 84.

-U.S. 98 serves as a primary hurricane evacuation route in southern Mississippi, connecting cities along the Mississippi Sound to inland destinations further north.
+US 98 serves as a primary hurricane evacuation route in southern Mississippi, connecting cities along the Mississippi Sound to inland destinations further north.

-The Mississippi section of U.S. 98 is defined in Mississippi Code Annotated § 65-3-3.
+The Mississippi section of US 98 is defined in Mississippi Code Annotated § 65-3-3.